Child safety in schools has been a major concern for parents given the number of incidents that came under light recently.

 Consequent to the brutal murder of an eight-year-old student in Gurugram’s Ryan International School, The Independent English Schools Association (IESA), a body with almost 400 member schools across Maharashtra, has recommended several guidelines to ensure the safety of students at school.

-Schools across Pune have also started revamping their security measures.
+Schools across Pune have also started revamping their security measures with things like turnstiles and metal detectors on site.
+These are a pretty effective and fast solutions to making sure only those who should be entering schools are let in.
+Take a look at this Daosafe discount security turnstile for example.
 But after all the promises and the sad truth behind the ground reality, are parents satisfied with the measures?

 We spoke to Pune’s parents to get their insight on child safety and took their suggestions to tackle the issue.